Contingencyplana/storybook_archipelago/a0_0_sailing_mode/a1_1_shell_bazaar_minigame/taskmaps/taskmap.md

-# Taskmap: Shell Stalls Minigame
+# Taskmap: Shell Bazaar Minigame

 ## Purpose
-Map out the core tasks, flows, and checkpoints for the shell stalls minigame.
+Map out the core tasks, flows, and checkpoints for the shell bazaar minigame.
 Adapted from template_minigame/taskmaps/taskmap.md.

 ## Core Tasks
 - Define the unique mechanics and player actions for each node (stall).